onflow/docs/docs/concepts/transactions.md

 ![Screenshot 2023-08-17 at 13.57.36.png](_transactions_images/Screenshot_2023-08-17_at_13.57.36.png)

 <Callout type="tip">
 Transactions on Flow are fundamentally different from those on Ethereum.
 The main purpose of a transaction is not to send funds but to contain code that gets executed.
 This makes transactions very flexible and powerful.
-Transactions on Flow also feature different roles, such as defining third-party payer accounts, proposer accounts, and authorizers, which we will talk about in detail soon.
+In addition to being able to access the authorizing accounts private assets, transactions can also read and call functions in public contracts, and access public domains in other users' accounts Transactions on Flow also feature different roles, such as defining third-party payer accounts, proposer accounts, and authorizers, which we will talk about in detail soon.

 </Callout>